 for updates about the latest fixtures and results.

 The earliest Churchie rowing links were with the Toowong Rowing Club.
-In 1915 Churchie acquired Bowen House Preparatory School and it also gained access to the river at Chelmer, and this is where the school’s rowing activities began to take shape.
+In 1915 Churchie acquired Bowen House Preparatory School and gained access to the river at Chelmer, and this is where the School’s rowing activities began to take shape.

 Churchie entered the rowing competition in 1920 and won its first Head of the River two years later in 1922.
 The first rowing shed and pontoon were built on a bend in Norman Creek, later to be replaced with the Elder Hunter Boathouse down at Mowbray Park East Brisbane.

 Churchie has experienced recent success in rowing, winning the GPS Premiership in 2004, 2005, 2006, and 2010 and placing second in 2007, 2008, 2011 and 2013.